-Granulomatous lobular mastitis (GLM) is a rare inflammatory condition of the breast, affects lobular and ductal components associated with the formation of noncaseating inflammatory granulomatous mass.
+Granulomatous lobular mastitis (GLM) is a rare inflammatory condition of the breast that affects lobular and ductal components associated with the formation of noncaseating inflammatory granulomatous mass.
 The mass is usually a presenting symptom, located slightly away from the nipple and tender on palpation.
-Lumpectomy or segmental mastectomy is often required for histopathology to confirm the diagnosis.
+A lumpectomy or segmental mastectomy is often required for histopathology to confirm the diagnosis.

-Fibrocystic disease, usually more diffuse manifestations, cyclical discomfort, nipple discharge from multiple openings, bilaterality, and palpation of cysts away from the nipple-areola region are all pointing toward fibrocystic disease.
+Fibrocystic disease, usually more diffuse manifestations, cyclical discomfort, nipple discharge from multiple openings, bilaterality, and palpation of cysts away from the nipple-areola region all point toward fibrocystic disease.
 Ultrasound is usually diagnostic.

-Ductal carcinoma in situ (DCIS) or intraductal carcinoma, when located close to the areola can be difficult to distinguish since calcifications are also seen with MDE.
-Imaging is helpful; needle biopsy is required for final diagnosis.
+Ductal carcinoma in situ (DCIS) or intraductal carcinoma, when located close to the areola, can be difficult to distinguish since calcifications are also seen with MDE.
+Imaging is helpful; a needle biopsy is required for final diagnosis.

-Prognosis is generally good since it is a benign disease that does not pose any increased risk of malignancy.
-Although the severity of the disease is variable, the cure can occur spontaneously with no specific treatment; at other extreme, patients with a severe course of the disease may require medical or surgical therapies.
-Survival is not affected and remains similar to a healthy same age population.
+The prognosis is generally good since it is a benign disease that does not pose any increased risk of malignancy.
+Although the severity of the disease is variable, the cure can occur spontaneously with no specific treatment; at the other extreme, patients with a severe course of the disease may require medical or surgical therapies.
+Survival is not affected and remains similar to a healthy same-age population.

-A general or breast surgeon's opinion is required and he will provide management and follow up.
+A general or breast surgeon's opinion is required, and they will provide management and follow-up.
 Support from radiology and histopathology departments is essential.

 There are no measures to suggest to prevent MDE in view of the fact that etiology is still unknown, but generally, patients who start with mild disease with nipple discharge need to be educated on wearing a supportive bra with breast pads to absorb any nipple discharge to maintain nipple and areola hygiene to prevent secondary infection.